You booked a family photo session. Now what?

 - think versatility – choose classic prints and colors so that you can wear the pieces over and over

-- keep it simple – don’t have a lot of patterns
+- keep it simple – 3 color rule

 - create a color palette – you can start with a pattern